Be A Changemaker - Our Sustainable Tourism Strategy

-I continue to believe that tourism can be a powerful force for good – that the travel and tourism industry will take responsibility to ensure that tourism focuses on its environmental impact as well as sustainable economic growth, full and productive employment and decent work for all.
+I continue to believe that tourism can be a powerful force for good – that the travel and tourism industry will take responsibility to ensure that tourism focuses on its environmental impact as well as sustainable economic growth, full and productive employment, and decent work for all.
 Now is the time for change.
 And I invite you to be a change-maker and join us in supporting our sustainable tourism strategy.
 This is a long-term project for us but here in a snapshot are what we are focusing on:

 Because of Mongolia’s geographical location and climate, it faces a strain on its freshwater supply which the impact of tourism will only exacerbate.
 We’re creating a ‘strategy within a strategy’ on how we can limit our own impact on Mongolia’s future freshwater shortage which looks at the accommodation we use, the way our team uses water as part of each trip and also how we provide drinking water to our guests.

 Plastic bottles and plastic bags are a scourge on Mongolia’s landscapes as they are elsewhere in the world.
 We have been offering our fabric tote bags created by the Mongolian Quilting Centre NGO as a welcome gift since 2011 and working with Water-To-Go since 2018 – a perfect reusable alternative and sustainable solution to plastic pollution (link).
 Our next focus is how to reduce our general use of plastic and as part of this, we have created our Mini Plastic Free Mongolia Challenge.

 As a social travel enterprise, we look at the bigger picture rather than just focusing on achieving maximum profit.
 Our long-term support of Mongolian women remains ongoing with our informal free training & development programme (link) and our goal to create a formal tourism training initiative & support centre for women in Mongolia that we are in the process of setting up and looking for funding for – https://www.eternal-landscapes.co.uk/chandmana-erdene-a-circular-approach-to-tourism/

 Everybody needs the freedom of choice to travel and to enjoy experiencing a different culture and country.
 We are currently working on our accessibility guide (link) and focusing on starting real conversations with potential guests that face accessibility issues.